jhdm/throttle-queue-utils/README.md

 console.log(results); // => ['a', 'b']
 ```

-This example specifies the optional `capacity` in bytes.
+This example specifies an optional `capacity` in bytes.
 If not specified, it will process all remaining payload at the next execution time.

 The optional `'result'` event listener receives task results.